SMART forecast explained

 The calculation depends on the ‘Locked target’ specified in the cockpit settings.
 This can be reviewed and updated by users with admin rights.

-Locked target should be set to ‘Productivity’ for operational departments, whose hours will fluctuate based on the activity of the hotel.
-Use ‘Hours’ locked target for admin departments where the staffing is fixed, and hours do not vary much.
+The locked target should be set to ‘Productivity’ for operational departments, whose hours will fluctuate based on the activity of the hotel.
+Lock the target on Hours for admin departments where the staffing is fixed, and hours do not vary much.

 If ‘Locked target’ in Tools is set to ‘Productivity’: